 That’s it – no more.
 Time to back out.

-There’s no doubt that with less pressure in the tyres, with 21-inch wheels and with a bit more momentum, it would have been possible.
-Time was against us, however, which means we’ll have to take another opportunity to test how well the Cullinan does off road.
+There’s no doubt that with less pressure in the tires, with 21-inch wheels and with a bit more momentum, it would have been possible.
+Time was against us, however, which means we’ll have to take another opportunity to test how well the Cullinan does off-road.